niztg/quranpy/README.md

-# islampy
+# quranpy
-Python Package to interact with the Religion of Peace!
+Python Package to interact with the Glorious Qur'an!